DBA vs. LLC: Everything You Need to Know

 A DBA (doing business as), also referred to as an assumed business or trade name, is a fictitious business set up by an individual who wishes to conduct business trade under a different name without having to create a separate business entity.

 LLC: What Is It?

 An LLC, or a limited liability company, operates essentially as a corporation, sole proprietorship, and partnership all in one.
 An LLC affords its members with limited liability, as they cannot be held personally liable for the company's debts.

 Consider the Right Things for your Business

 When beginning your business, it is important to consider which entity type would be most suitable for your business.
-A DBA is less expensive to initiate and maintain, while the advantages of an LLC come in the form of the business benefits and protection.
-As the benefits of a DBA and LLC vary, it's important to talk with a legal advisor or accountant before settling on your ultimate choice.
+A DBA is less expensive to initiate and maintain, while the advantages of an LLC come in the form of business benefits and protection.
+As the benefits of a DBA and LLC vary, it's important to talk with a legal adviser or accountant before settling on your ultimate choice.

 Benefits of an LLC

 An LLC is a sole legal entity; the name you choose for your LLC is the legal name of your company.
 This means that the name of your company is the name you will use when conducting business.
 Some benefits of an LLC include: